lawrence870521/VM-Cloud-environment/README.md

 ### <a name="account"> Create a Free Account </a>
 1. [Sign up for AWS](https://portal.aws.amazon.com/billing/signup?refid=em_127222&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start)
-    ==Notice== In order to test the validity of this card, you need to enter your Credit or Debit card number.
+    **Notice:** In order to test the validity of this card, you need to enter your Credit or Debit card number.
 AWS will chrage $1 USD for testing and then refund it.
 ![](https://i.imgur.com/GVxR1jx.png)
 2. Choose basic support.
 ![](https://i.imgur.com/kKN6Ru2.png)